helgoboss/helgobox/doc/user-guide.md

     - **&lt;Focused&gt;**: Currently or last focused FX. *Track* and *Input FX* settings are ignored.
 - **FX anchor:** If you select a concrete FX, another dropdown will appear to the right of the FX dropdown.
 It lets you choose how ReaLearn will identify your FX instance.
-  - **ID:** Refers to the FX instance by its unique ID (the default).
+  - **By ID:** Refers to the FX instance by its unique ID (the default).
 Choose this if you want ReaLearn to always control this very particular FX instance even in case you move it somewhere else within the FX chain or rename it.
-  - **Name:** Refers to the FX instance by its name.
+  - **By name:** Refers to the FX instance by its name.
 In case there are multiple instances with the same name, it will always prefer the first one.
-  - **Position:** Refers to the FX instance by its position within the FX chain.
+  - **By position:** Refers to the FX instance by its position within the FX chain.
 - **Input FX:** If unchecked, the _FX_ dropdown will show FX instances in the track's normal FX chain.
 If checked, it will show FX instances in the track's input FX chain.
 - **FX must have focus:** If checked, this mapping will be active only if the FX instance set in